Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Please also see the OSH Answers “Substance Use in the Workplace” for more general information about opioids and other substances.

 Because of the ease of use and its effectiveness, some organizations have decided to include naloxone as part of their first aid program, or make it available to assist the public.
-Some public health units sponsor a “take home” program for those who may witness an opioid overdose.
+“Take-home” kits that use either a nasal spray or an injection are available from most pharmacies or local health authorities.
+The kits do not require a prescription.
+The kits expire and should be replaced as needed (approximately every 18-24 months).

 If an employer opts to offer additional first aid measures (including over-the-counter medications, administration of oxygen, use of epinephrine auto-injectors, naloxone, etc.), it is suggested that they first seek legal counsel so that they are aware of any liability issues, and to check with your local jurisdiction responsible for health and safety.
 For example, in some jurisdictions, distribution of over-the-counter medications is not recommended (although an individual who can purchase using a vending machine may be permissible).
 In other jurisdictions, distribution of over-the-counter medications may be permitted under specific circumstances (including the appropriate training of first aid personnel).